What’s the automotive industry's next big tool on the plant floor? It’s not a new mechanical arm or welding instrument – it’s inertial motion capture

 In recent years, this evolution has seen designers spend more time thinking not just about new technology, but also about ergonomics research, as they continue to seek to reduce the risk of work-related injuries in humans.

 There are myriad benefits in making sure that assembly line tasks are carried out as safely and efficiently as possible.
-And it’s by using motion capture data – specifically that recorded by Xsens technology – that enable automotive brands know they are offering the safest space available.
+And it’s by using motion capture data – specifically that recorded by Xsens MVN Analyze – that enable automotive brands know they are offering the safest space available.

 Joel Cort is one of the principle minds behind this research.
 An Associate Professor in the Department of Kinesiology at University of Windsor in Ontario, Canada – right across the Detroit River from Detroit, Michigan, the heart of the American automotive industry.